overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

     :alt: Cubes that are neighbors are offset by 12 on the X and 6 on the Y

 The cube outlined in green is offset on the horizontal axis by half the cube width, or 12 pixels.
-It is offset on the vertical axis by half the width of the cube's top, or 6 pixels.
+It is offset on the vertical axis by half the height of the cube's top, or 6 pixels.
 For the other 3 directions this could go, the directions of the offsets are changed, but the amounts are the same.